Soares/simplifience.com/post/allegory/doors.md

 Rose snorted.
 "Yeah, like they're ever going to accept an astronaut that doesn't know how to open space shuttle hatches."

-Sarah stomped her foot.
+Sarah shrugged.
+"They can teach me on the job."

+"They won't."

 "Then I won't be an astronaut."

-Mary rolled her eyes.
-"We've still got to prepare people."
+"We've still got to *prepare* people."

 "It's stupid and boring and we're never going to need to know this stuff."